Wintershall Dea: Today not a day to discuss financial results - NewsBreak

 Wintershall Dea: Today not a day to discuss financial results

-BERLIN, Feb 24 (Reuters) - Wintershall Dea (WINT.UL), one of the co-funders of Gazprom's Nord Stream 2 pipeline, cancelled a news conference to discuss its yearly financial results, citing concerns over Russia's attack on Ukraine.
+BERLIN (Reuters) - Wintershall Dea, one of the co-funders of Gazprom’s Nord Stream 2 pipeline, cancelled a news conference to discuss its yearly financial results, citing concerns over Russia’s attack on Ukraine.

 “In our view, today is not a day to talk about financial results,” said the company in a statement on Thursday.